Clean Eating on Clean Dishes

 Hard water gets a bad rap, but it’s really only minerals like calcium and limestone that are common in tap water.
 When the dishwater dries, it can leave mineral deposits on your dishes, making them look blah instead of sparkly clean.
 You know what prevents hard water deposits on your dishes?
 Yep, you guessed it.
 Citric acid.

 Citric acid-based detergents and hard water dish detergent boosters go head to head with minerals in hard water, binding to them so they can be rinsed away.
 The citric extracts also lower the pH in your hard water, making the water soft.
 Citric acid may sound like it plays nice, but it packs a powerful punch when it comes to cleaning.
-It proves you don’t need harsh chemicals to get the job done.
+It proves all you need is a little Lemi Shine to get the job done.

 Let’s Talk about Clean